gravitational/teleport/rfd/00XY-session-locking.md

 ### Replication to leaf clusters

-`Lock` resources are replicated from the root cluster to leaf clusters in a similar manner to how CAs are shared between trusted clusters.
+`Lock` resources are replicated from the root cluster to leaf clusters in a similar manner to how CAs are shared between trusted clusters (the `periodicUpdateCertAuthorities` routine), i.e. by periodically invoking a leaf cluster's API to replace the locks associated with the root cluster with the most recent set of locks active at the root cluster.

-The goal should be achieved by introducing a routine similar to `periodicUpdateCertAuthorities`.
-However instead of polling the backend (with the default period of 10 minutes defined in `defaults.LowResPollingPeriod`) a `types.Watcher`-based algorithm should be preferred.

 `Lock` resources received from the root cluster should be stored under a separate backend key namespace:
 ```
-/locks/remote/<clustername>/<lockname>
+/locks/<clusterName>/<lockName>
 ```

-A tolerance interval similar to the case of intra-cluster propagation should be used.
-When a leaf cluster's reverse tunnel connection exhibits intolerable failures, the leaf cluster's fallback mode will be enforced with respect to the connections authenticated with a user certificate issued by the root cluster's CA.

 ### Scenarios